yanzhewu/Insight-Data-Engineer-Project/README.md

 1. To speed up the process if the input file is too large, we can use multi-thread or map reduce.
 And we need to use ConcurrentHashMap to avoid concurrency issue.
 2. If we use multi-thread, we can use concurrent.ExecutorService which has been implemented by java to maintain a tread pool.
 We will keep reading and once we get 10,000 lines, pass it to a idle thread.
 But at the same time, we need to label each line to make sure the rolling median number is computed from the correct order.
-3. Also I read about a rolling algorithm which use a max heap and min heap, I think in this problem, the numbers are limited from [0,71], so it will not be faster than my algorithm.
+3. Also I read about a rolling algorithm which use a max heap and min heap, I think in this problem, the numbers are limited from [0,71], so it will not be quicker than my algorithm.